jobayer109/My-second-brain/Programming Hub/Languages/Javascript/0. Vanilla JS/5. Behind the Scenes/JavaScript Code Execution Process.md

     ```

+## 4. JavaScript Engine (V8)
-## 4. Call Stack
+### Call Stack
 - **Definition**
-  - A stack data structure that stores function calls.
+  - The call stack keeps track of the execution context of functions in JavaScript.
   - Follows Last In, First Out (LIFO) principle.
-  - Example:
+  - When a function is called, it is added to the top of the stack.
+  - The interpreter executes the function at the top of the stack.
+  - Functions are removed from the stack when they complete execution.
     ```javascript
     function first() {
       console.log("First");